andr-ew/nest_/lib/nest_/README.md

 add targets{} list of target nest keys in self

 add :link(_control or function() return control end) to _control, link two controls by appending actions when values are the same type. also allow link to param (overwrites param action)

-nest:disconnect() : for disconnecting and reconnecting nests to devices

 nest_.focus - focus on a single nest & children for a device & effectively disable otherelatives. will need it's own variable in the _dev. great for popup interfaces